NeuroSpicy-Salsa/neurospicy-salsa/_posts/2026-04-21-unfiltered-too-many-tabs.md

 ### The OS Finally Crashes: Fibromyalgia and Burnout
 That tug-of-war followed me into adulthood.
 I ended up in toxic relationships that were mirrors of my childhood.
 Control, manipulation, and mental "beatings" made masking feel like a survival requirement.
 I would exhaust every fucking ounce of my energy trying to manage their emotions just to avoid the next explosion.
 Always thinking the people I cared about most were mad at me, disappointed, annoyed or didn't love me anymore.

-This self enivorment led to poor choices, hard lessosns learned.
-I didnt realize it at the time but each event would just lead to a deeper understanding of myself.
-It also meant dealing with more tramua and compounding on what was already there.
-But I made it through.
+Living in that kind of survival mode bred a lot of messy choices and brutal lessons.
+I couldn't see it back then, but every single misstep was quietly peeling back a layer, leading me to a deeper understanding of who I actually am.
+It meant piling fresh trauma on top of the ghosts that were already there, making an already heavy load almost unbearable.
+But I made it to the other side.

 The number of years being treated for "Anxiety" and "Depression" never helped.
 I think back to this and think, it touched the very surface but only made me think, “This isn't working, I just need to pretend I’m ok.”
 Even through therapy/counseling I could not fully work through trauma because the **NOISE** was so damn loud.
 I hated taking medications because they didn't ever seem to work.